scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

     [[     2.2, 3.3], [   ], [     6.6], [     8.8, 9.9]]

 but we didn't have to change the :code:`content` to make it.
 Since the :code:`content` is untouched, this can be a precompiled routine on :code:`starts` that treats the :code:`content` as an opaque pointer.
 It could contain other lists or records, or the example in Figure :ref:`example-hierarchy`.
-Similarly, :code:`a[:, :-1]` is computed by subtracting one from the original :code:`stops`, and subtraction has to align the :code:`content` of both arguments before applying the NumPy ufunc.
+Similarly, :code:`a[:, :-1]` is computed by subtracting one from the original :code:`stops`, and the :code:`-` operation has to align the :code:`content` of both arguments before applying the NumPy ufunc.

+The first widely used version of Awkward Array was released in September 2018 as a Python module, in which all of the columnar operations were implemented using NumPy.
+This library was successful, but limited, since some data transformations are difficult or impossible to write without explicit loops.
+In August 2019, we began a half-year project to rewrite the library in C++, isolating all of the array manipulations in a "CPU kernels" library that can be swapped for "GPU kernels."
+This project is complete, though transitioning the userbase from "Awkward 0.x" to "Awkward 1.x" is not.

+Figure :ref:`awkward-1-0-layers` shows how the new library is organized:

+* the high-level interface is in Python,
+* the array nodes (managing ownership and lifetimes of :code:`start` and :code:`stop` buffers)

 .. figure:: figures/awkward-1-0-layers.pdf